HachemiIbrahim/audio-streaming-app/README.md

-# Audio Podcasting App
+# Audio Streaming App

 ### Overview

-This project is a comprehensive audio podcasting application built using Flutter for the frontend, Riverpod for state management, Hive for local data storage, and FastAPI for the backend API.
+This project is a comprehensive audio streaming application built using Flutter for the frontend, Riverpod for state management, Hive for local data storage, and FastAPI for the backend API.
 It utilizes a SQLite database for efficient data management and adheres to the MVVM architectural pattern for clean code separation and maintainability.

 ### Project Structure